-Although someone with a compulsion problem or their loved one may not want to admit it, lying and compulsions go together.
-This is especially true when the compulsion is still active.
-When you really think about it closely and non-judgmentally, this is not surprising especially given the societal stigma that often plagues people who are addicted.
-It is when we come to understand why it is so common for people with compulsions to tell lies, that we can develop a greater understanding for the various reasons this occurs.
-This tip will describe some of the purposes that lying and compulsions go together as well as some ways to stop lying if you are motivated to do so.
+Although someone with a compulsion / dependence problem or their loved one may not want to admit it, lying and compulsions / dependence go together.
+This is especially true when the compulsions / dependence is still active.
+When you really think about it closely and non-judgmentally, this is not surprising especially given the societal stigma that often plagues people who are dependent.
+It is when we come to understand why it is so common for people with compulsions / dependence to tell lies, that we can develop a greater understanding for the various reasons this occurs.
+This tip will describe some of the purposes that lying and compulsions / dependence go together as well as some ways to stop lying if you are motivated to do so.

 What if you are in recovery, but still tell lies?
 This scenario is also not uncommon because the tendency to hide behind lies has become an ingrained way to protect yourself from the negative consequences of the compulsion, or any other perceived negative behavior, and your resultant feelings about it.
 As mentioned above, because of the intrinsic feelings of guilt and shame, honest disclosures can often be staggered.
 This means that the truth sometimes comes out piece-meal rather than all at once.
 This serves to protect the person from perceived excessive blame and shaming by the other person often disguised by the compulsive person as a form of “protecting” their loved one from being hurt or disappointed.
 The longer the compulsive person holds on to lies, the longer it takes for the rebuilding of trust.

 If you are committed to your health and want to work on being as honest as possible, I have listed below two techniques to help you stay accountable to being your true self.